These Double Eggnog Doughnuts are the perfect holiday treat and the best part about it is that they come together in under an hour!

 Thankfully, Frank makes it a point to get eggnog every holiday season, so I gave it a shot.
 Never in a million years did I imagine that eggnog was such a delightfully creamy and cinnamon-y drink.
 I’m sorry for ever doubting you, eggnog.

-If you give these a shot, let me know how they turn out — I’d love to hear from you. 🙂
+If you give these a shot, let me know how they turn out by leaving a comment/rating the recipe — I’d love to hear from you. 🙂

 Merry Christmas, everyone!
 I’m off to watch The Great British Bake Off.